Affine Frobenius Brauer Categories: Frobenius Brauer Categories

 A calculation analogous to the proof of Proposition \ref{prop:teleporters} shows that the action of $C$ intertwines the action of $\g$ on $V$.
-Using this, it is straightforward to show that the image of the affine dot is indeed an even supernatural transformation.
-Another straightforward computation shows that
+It quickly follows that the image of the affine dot is indeed an even supernatural transformation.
+Another direct computation shows that

-\begin{rem} It is straightforward to extend Proposition \ref{prop:incarnation} to also cover the case of involutive Frobenius superalgebras with odd trace maps.
-The same is not true for Theorem \ref{thm:affineFunctor}.
-When we allow for non-even traces, several of the basic results from Section \ref{ss:frobeniusSuperalgebras} must be updated with appropriate signs that vanish in the case $\overline{\tr} = 0$.
-In particular, left dual bases satisfy $\overline{b^\vee} = \bar{b} + \overline{\tr}$, and we define $C = \summ_{X \in B_\g} (-1)^{\bar{X}\overline{\tr}} XX^\vee$.
-These signs are necessary to ensure that the action of $C$ intertwines the action of $\g$.
-However, this natural generalization does not generate a useful affine category when $\tr$ is odd.
-Assuming $\overline{\tr} = 1$, we have that $C$ is odd since $\overline{X^\vee} + \bar{X} = 1$.
+\begin{rem} In \cite[Thm.~10.1]{diagrammaticsRealSupergroups}, the incarnation functor $F_\Phi$ of Proposition \ref{prop:incarnation} was shown to exist even when the nondegenerate supersymmetric form $\Phi$ is odd.
+In the affine case, it is not straightforward to generalize to odd forms.
+Briefly, supposing that $\bar{\Phi} = 1$, the duals $X^\vee$ appearing in Definition \ref{def:omega} satisfy $\overline{X^\vee} = \bar{X} + 1$, and hence $C$ is odd.
 As the action of $C$ supercommutes with the action of $U(\g)$, we get that $C^2$ acts as 0.
 Schur's Lemma then tells us that $C$ acts on each irreducible supermodule as 0.
-Thus we restrict our attention to even trace maps in this paper. \end{rem}
+Thus we restrict our attention to even forms in this paper. \end{rem}

-In the remainder of this section, we will work towards proving Theorem \ref{thm:affineFunctor}.
-In light of Proposition \ref{prop:incarnation} and a standard result about extending functors to endofunctor categories (see, for instance, \cite[Thm.~5.3.9]{mcsweenThesis}), we only need to show that the relations involving the affine dot are preserved.